The Focus Transistor Set

 For headphones, the leaflet specifies "any type, or deaf-aid earpiece".
 This is a little vague, given that maximum collector current for an OC71 is 10mA, and the impedance of some hearing-aid earpieces is as low as 160 ohms.
 Perhaps during the programmes advice was given on choice of phones or earpiece.

 The specified PP4 (or type 226) 9-volt zinc-carbon battery had a cylindrical body, 41.5mm long x 25.8mm diameter, with a snap connector at each end, giving total length 49.8mm.
 Its diameter would have set the minimum overall thickness of the finished set.
-The PP4 was quickly superseded by the ubiquitous PP3, and is now unobtainable on the High Street, but an alkaline version is available at http://www.smallbattery.company.org.uk for anyone rebuilding the set and wishing to use a battery similar to that specified.
+The PP4 was quickly superseded by the ubiquitous PP3, and is now unobtainable on the High Street, but for anyone rebuilding the set and wishing to use a battery similar to that specified, an alkaline version is available from the Small Battery Company - see: http://www.smallbattery.company.org.uk/sbc_226.htm

 Construction on the suggested 2 3/4 x 5 1/4 inch baseboard is as a simple hook-up, with the wiring all on one side.
 No mounting arrangement for the coil is shown; perhaps a simple bent bracket was described during the programmes.